Bladder Exstrophy

 Family-Friendly Services

 Bladder exstrophy treatment is an extended process that is challenging for families.
-It requires numerous surgeries and weeks of recovery in the hospital, compounded by the worry and stress you feel caring for a child with complex health needs.
-Our experts and resources ensure you don’t face these challenges on your own.
+It requires numerous surgeries and weeks of recovery in the hospital, compounded by the worry and stress you might feel caring for a child with complex health needs.
+Our experts and resources ensure you don’t face these challenges alone.

 Child Life Specialists